Richardinho/react-hero-app-with-routing/README.md

 ### Routing
-I'll start with Routing, one of the biggest parts of an SPA.
+I'll start with routing, one of the biggest parts of an SPA.
 Here, I use the [*react-router*](https://github.com/ReactTraining/react-router) library, which is maintained by the [react training](https://reacttraining.com/) group.
 This seems to be pretty much the defacto library that you're supposed to use for routing.